-- C1

-- C2

-- Autoutet ADA

-Missing significant internal elements, details and finishes should be restored or Autoutet

-a) decorative ceilings;

-b) significant materials and finishes including the same and wall papers;

-b) joinery, includie

-- d) fittings, including light fittings; and - e) traditional signs and advertising. - C3 Original room configurations must remain discernible.
-Where new openings are proposed, interpretation of original wall positions and room proportions should be provided, such as portal frames, nibs or bulkheads. - C4 Moveable heritage and other significant heritage artefacts must be retained in their context. - Fire upgrade measures must be done sympathetically and avoid removal of significant C5 fabric.
+- C1 Significant interior features are to be retained. - Missing significant internal elements, details and finishes should be restored or C2 reconstructed.
+These include: - a) decorative ceilings; - b) significant materials and finishes including (but not limited to) thes, timber panelling and wall papers; - c) joinery, including stairways; - d) fittings, including light fittings; and - e) traditional signs and advertising. - Original room configurations must remain discernible.
+Where new openings are proposed, C3 interpretation of original wall positions and room proportions should be provided, such as portal frames, nibs or bulkheads. - Moveable heritage and other significant heritage artefacts must be retained in their C4 context. - C5 Fire upgrade measures must be done sympathetically and avoid removal of significant fabric.